vlvagerviwager/protect-your-privacy/README.md

 --- | --- | --- | ---
 Donate to the Electronic Frontier Foundation (EFF) - Fight for Privacy and the Open Internet | https://supporters.eff.org/donate/fcc-privacy-rules-s |
 Donate to the ACLU | https://action.aclu.org/secure/donate-to-aclu |
-COURAGE emergency funding drive | https://fundrazr.com/d19Bc3 | Courage manages the legal and public defence of whistleblowers and activists, from Edward Snowden to Chelsea Manning, from Barrett Brown to Lauri Love.

 ## Evil Products and Practices